cysouw/diathesis/text/c10_participle.md

 It is crucial for this *Pertinenzpassiv* that the possessor of the accusative can be expressed alternatively as a dative.
 It is exactly the set of those verbs that allow for such a *Pertinenzdativ* that also allow for a *Pertinentzpassiv*.
 It is neither all datives, nor all possessors, that allow for a *Pertinentzpassiv* [@hole2002: 175-177].
 This interpretation is only available when both dative and possessor expressions are possible.
 Additionally, the *Pertinenzpassiv* is most easily applied with verbs that are typically outsourced, i.e. verbs that describe actions that are often performed by somebody else, i.e. *reparieren* 'to repair', *die Haare schneiden* 'to cut hair' or *den Arm brechen* 'to break an arm'.

-There are various tests to identify *haben + Partizip* construction as a diathesis.
+There are various tests to identify *haben+Partizip* construction as a diathesis.
 Businger [-@businger2017: 160-171] presents an extensive discussion of such criteria.
 I will present only two (major) criteria here.
-First, the two interpretation of the *haben + Partizip* constructions have different temporal interpretations (see [@sec:participles-temporal-interpretation]).
+First, the two interpretation of the *haben+Partizip* constructions have different temporal interpretations (see [@sec:participles-temporal-interpretation]).
 The epithetical Perfekt is tense-oriented [@next a], while the diathetical experiencer interpretation is perfect-oriented [@next b].
 This difference can be shown by adding temporal adverbial phrases.
 The punctual past *gestern* 'yesterday' invokes an epithetical reading [@next a], while a durative perfect *seit drei Tagen* 'since three days' invokes a diathetical reading [@next b].

 ::: ex
 - Ich habe den Rechner gestern repariert. \